ayberkydn/hexagonal-game-of-life/README.md

 You can try different rules and play with them.
-If you find interesting pattern emerging rules, please inform me.
+If you find interesting pattern emerging rules, let me know.

 <h1>TODO</h1>
 <ul>